mach0gr/renegade-stick/README.md

 # Liked it ?
-If you found some of this information usuful and would like to buy me a coffee you can here
+If you found some of this information usuful and would like to buy me a coffee you can donate below

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/mach0gr)

-or you can just say thank you below at
+or you can just say thank you at

 [pmatsakos@gmail.com](mailto:pmatsakos@gmail.com)